-When the study has been completed, all sites will send the original study product accountability and dispensing logs, and enrolment logs to CORE.
-Each site should retain the original consent documents and the study data collection forms documentation for two years following the close of the database in case data queries arise during the analysis and report writing stages.
+When the study has been completed, all sites will send electronic copies of the study product accountability and dispensing logs to CORE for review.
+Each site should retain the original consent documents and the study data collection forms documentation for ten years following the close of the database in case data queries arise during the analysis and report writing stages unless instructed otherwise.
 CORE may request that these originals be sent to them for storage and study data collections forms may be sent to the sponsor for storage.